-The Per Person Maximum Benefit in each Calendar Year for Type I and II Dental Expenses combined is shown in the Benefit Highlights.
+The Per Person Maximum Benefit in each Calendar Year for Type II Dental Expenses only is shown in the Benefit Highlights.
 The Calendar Year Maximum Benefit applies to all periods of time the Insured is insured during a Calendar Year regardless of any interruptions in coverage for this insurance.
 This Maximum Benefit applies to all Covered Dental Expenses.